Science Department Staff

 Year 7 Science Club

-There is an annual Science Club trip for members – last year they visited Blackpool Sealife Centre and Zoo!
-Read all about their adventures in this news article.
+There is an annual Science Club trip for members – last year they visted the Science Museum and the Natural History Museum!
+Read all about their adventures in this article.

 Year 8 Science Club

-This is a new Science activity for 2016 -2017.
-It meets on Tuesday evenings 3:30-4:30pm in room 40.
+This was a new Science activity for 2016 -2017.
+It meets on Tuesday evenings 3:30-4:30pm in room 40 and is run by Mrs Hayes.
 Students who join will work towards a CREST award while enjoying fun and exciting Science activities and experiments.

-This is coordinated by Mr Wood, from Technology, to encourage students to apply their knowledge to challenges such as building a remote control vehicle.
-The club enjoyed huge success last year when they competed in and won the North West Competition at Landrover’s Halewood site, as well as competing in the National Finals at Silverstone.
-This club is for a group of Year 10 students.
+This is coordinated by Mr Fletcher and Mr Daniels, to encourage students to apply their knowledge to challenges such as building a remote control vehicle.
+The club enjoyed huge success previously when they competed in and won the North West Competition at Landrover’s Halewood site, as well as competing in the National Finals at Silverstone.
+This club is for a group of Year 9 students.

 Engineers of the Future – Lego Club

 This highly successful club is run by Mr Simpson and involves producing a Lego vehicle capable of completing a set of challenges under competition conditions.
 The group were the North of England winners and earned a place at the National Finals at the Ricoh Arena, Coventry, where some of the team won individual prizes for their efforts.
-This team (now in Year 10) will now take place in a National league but a new team of Year 9 students will compete in the competition again this year.
+This club is for Year 9 students.

 Key Stage 3 Curriculum

-Students in Year 10 ( 2016-2017) will be studying for the new style GCSE.
-They will be taught by one member of staff for all three Sciences for the next two years.
+Students in Year 10 ( 2016-2017) will be studying for the new style GCSE taught by subject specialists in classes of Higher and Foundation students.
+Students may be invited to intervention sessions to boost attainment and/or consolidate knowledge and understanding in a small group situation.
 End of unit exams and assessments will be completed regularly to track students progress as there will be no formal external examinations until the end of Year 11 ( Summer 2018).
 Coursework has been replaced by required practicals as set by AQA, our exam board, and students are expected to have taken part in these as there will be questions about these on the exam.
 Students who are absent will be required to copy up notes etc upon their return and have a 'buddy' in class who will collect sheets etc for them.

 As in previous years we ask that students purchase a revision guide and workbook form school (we can sell these at a discounted price as we purchase in bulk) which will be used for all three Sciences over the next two years.
 Unfortunately, those with books from older siblings will find these obsolete as the curriculum content has changed quite significantly.